 Budget

-Budget is an important factor to consider when choosing a convertible car seat.
-While it may be tempting to purchase the cheapest option available, it’s important to remember that safety should always be the top priority.
+Budget is a crucial factor to consider when selecting a convertible car seat.
+While it may be tempting to purchase the cheapest option available, it’s essential to prioritize safety.

 Affordable options: Look for an affordable option that has all the necessary safety features, such as a 5-point harness, side-impact protection, and a level indicator.